-- Add 2 T of olive oil to your pan and saute the diced onion for about 10 minutes.
-When the onion is browned, add the shredded cod and some black pepper.
+- Add 2 T of olive oil to your pan and sauté the diced onion for about 10 minutes.
+When the onion is completely tender and translucent, add the shredded cod and some black pepper.

-- To make the béchamel sauce, we must first sift the flour to avoid lumps.
+- To make the béchamel sauce, first sift the flour to avoid lumps.

 - Next, in a large, heavy pan over a medium heat, add the butter and allow it to melt.

 - When it turns light brown and starts to foam, add the sifted flour to make a roux (a flour/fat mixture).

 - Constantly stirring, cook the roux until it becomes a nice sandy brown color and forms a ball.

 - Whisk in one cup of milk and while constantly stirring, add the pepper and nutmeg.

 - When the roux has absorbed the first cup of milk, add the other two and stir for about 5 more minutes until you have a dough with a good consistency.